Is your port successful in reaching out in a direct and transparent way to the port citizens? Submit your project for the ESPO award 2019!

 The ESPO Award 2019 will go to the port authority that has developed a successful strategy to reach out to the local community and is succeeding in directly communicating with the port citizens.
 Using social media as a new way of communicating and demonstrating a high level of transparency about operational achievements, future strategies and environmental challenges and performance is becoming increasingly important for European ports who can only function and further develop if they receive the licence to operate from the local citizens.

 Direct and transparent communication must make it possible for every citizen to follow the port in its successes and challenges.
 Moreover, it allows the dialogue with the citizens and, ideally, makes every citizen an ambassador for its port.

-The ESPO Award was established in 2009 to promote innovative projects of port authorities that improve societal integration of ports, especially with the city or wider community in which they are located.
+The ESPO Award was established in 2009 to promote innovative projects of port authorities that improve social integration of ports, especially with the city or wider community in which they are located.
 In this way, the Award aims to stimulate the sustainable development of European ports and their cities.

 Project submissions have to reach the ESPO secretariat by Friday 28 June 2019 at the latest.
 The application form and the terms of reference are available on the ESPO Website.

 The 11th ESPO Award will be officially handed out during an Award Ceremony and Dinner, which will take place on 13 November in Brussels.

 Previous winners of the Award are the Port of Gijón (2009), the Port of Helsinki (2010), the Ports of Stockholm (2011), the Port of Genoa (2012), the Port of Antwerp (2013), the Port of Koper (2014), Port of Dublin (2015), BremenPorts (2016) and Guadeloupe Ports Caraïbes (2017), Port of Rotterdam (2018, picture).